Quantum-Enhanced Sensing of Excited-State Dynamics with Correlated Photons

-The quantum-light spectroscopy exploited the entangled photon pairs before, yielding a multidimensional sensing of molecular excited states by means of quantum interference \cite{PhysRevLett.78.1679,guzman2010spatial, PhysRevLett.80.3483, PhysRevLett.93.023005,doi:10.1021/jp066767g,doi:10.1021/acs.jpca.7b06450, PhysRevA.76.043813,doi:10.1021/ja803268s,doi:10.1021/acs.jpca.8b06312, PhysRevLett.123.023601, doi:10.1063/5.0049338,doi:10.1021/jacs.1c02514,doi:10.1021/acs.accounts.1c00687,doi:10.1021/acsphotonics.2c00255,doi:10.1063/5.0128249,RevModPhys.88.045008, Zhang2022, Schlawin1, Fan2023EntangledPE}.
-Such a scheme is however encountering a tremendous challenge of ultra-weak signal intensity, causing a frustration in signal detection \cite{fujihashi}.
+Earlier, quantum-light spectroscopy exploited the entangled photon pairs, yielding a multidimensional sensing of molecular excited states by means of quantum interference \cite{PhysRevLett.78.1679,guzman2010spatial, PhysRevLett.80.3483, PhysRevLett.93.023005,doi:10.1021/jp066767g,doi:10.1021/acs.jpca.7b06450, PhysRevA.76.043813,doi:10.1021/ja803268s,doi:10.1021/acs.jpca.8b06312, PhysRevLett.123.023601, doi:10.1063/5.0049338,doi:10.1021/jacs.1c02514,doi:10.1021/acs.accounts.1c00687,doi:10.1021/acsphotonics.2c00255,doi:10.1063/5.0128249,RevModPhys.88.045008, Zhang2022, Schlawin1, Fan2023EntangledPE}.
+This scheme however encounters a tremendous challenge of ultra-weak signal intensity, causing a frustration in signal detection \cite{fujihashi}.
 One way out of this difficulty is to use brighter light beams, which revokes the squeezed photons.
-Several developments necessitated the enhanced coupling of molecular excitations to squeezed light field, demonstrating the quantum supremacy in nonlinear optical processes \cite{Yurke:87, Leonski:93, PhysRevLett.58.2539, PhysRevLett.56.1917, PhysRevA.61.033811, npj, Li:22, Qu:13, PhysRevX.6.031004, PhysRevA.94.063825, PhysRevA.106.023115, Cutipa:22, Schlawin2017, Hardal:19, PhysRevA.106.023705,PhysRevLett.134.133604}.
-For instance, the efficient two-photon absorption has been observed by shining the squeezed photon beams onto biomakers \cite{GSA_APL2020}.
-Recent experimental advancements have made the quantum-correlated ultrashort pulses achievable, enabling a quantum-correlated transient absorption spectra \cite{doi:10.1126/sciadv.adt2187}.
-While the research is ongoing to achieve the spectral measurement, its joint time-energy resolution is ultimately limited by the pulse parameters and their correlations.
-This may yield a lower bound of the time-energy scale, which still remains elusive.
-Therefore, the quantum correlation between waves needs to be understood at fundamental level, highlighting the joint wave-particle nature between multiple photons in the squeezed state.
+Several developments had called for the enhanced coupling of molecular excitations to squeezed light field, demonstrating the quantum supremacy in nonlinear optical processes \cite{Yurke:87, Leonski:93, PhysRevLett.58.2539, PhysRevLett.56.1917, PhysRevA.61.033811, npj, Li:22, Qu:13, PhysRevX.6.031004, PhysRevA.94.063825, PhysRevA.106.023115, Cutipa:22, Schlawin2017, Hardal:19, PhysRevA.106.023705,PhysRevLett.134.133604}.
+For instance, efficient two-photon absorption has been observed by applying squeezed photon beams onto biomarkers \cite{GSA_APL2020}.
+Recent experimental advancements have resulted in the quantum-correlated ultrashort pulses, enabling a quantum-correlated transient absorption spectroscopy \cite{doi:10.1126/sciadv.adt2187}.
+While research is ongoing to achieve the spectral measurement, its joint time-energy resolution is ultimately limited by the pulse parameters and their correlations.
+This may yield a lower bound of time-energy scale, which still remains elusive.
+These bottlenecks may constitute limits in studying the highly-excited dynamics including the nonadiabatic transitions in organic semiconductors and molecular aggregates, which place urgent call for new spectroscopic techniques.